Ricanz/API-Example/pondok_kopi/getInfoJadwalDokter.md

 ## Notes
 - Ensure you have the correct `Authorization` credentials.
 - Replace the `kode_provider` with the appropriate values for your use case.
+- Replace the `tanggal_hari_ini` with the appropriate values for your use case.
+- Replace the `jumlah_hari` with the appropriate values for your use case.
 - Fill the `status_praktek` with the doctor status value, example: `Praktek`, `Tidak Praktek`, `Cuti`
 - Handle sensitive information securely, avoiding hardcoding credentials in production environments.